cloudpilot-emu/cloudpilot-emu/doc/networking.md

 In case you want to use networking with such a setup you can use the `--trusted-origins` parameter to tune the CORS configuration to your needs.

+## Improving security

+### Limiting outgoing connections to a particular interface

+A simple but effective way to reduce the impact from an attacker abusing the proxy is to use the `--force-bind` option to limit the proxy's network access.

+Passing the assigned IP address of a network interface to `--force-bind` will force all outgoing connections to be bound to this interface, effectively limiting them to the network segment accessible to this interface.